chipsalliance/chisel/README.md

 [The 3rd Chisel Community Conference (hosted by CHIPS Alliance) is happening on January 29--30, 2020!](https://events.linuxfoundation.org/chisel-community-conference/)

-We're [accepting talk proposals](https://events.linuxfoundation.org/chisel-community-conference/program/cfp/) for submissions through November 26th.
+We're [accepting talk proposals](https://events.linuxfoundation.org/chisel-community-conference/program/cfp/) for through December 12th.
+(*Acceptances are rolling, so if you have travel/visa requirements, get your submissions in!*)

 Make sure to [register](https://events.linuxfoundation.org/chisel-community-conference/register/) and attend to meet some other Chisel-ers and FIRRTL-ers!